WebAssembly/design/BinaryEncoding.md

 | offset | `varuint32` | the value of the offset |

 As implied by the `log2(alignment)` encoding, the alignment must be a power of 2.
-As an additional validation criteria, the alignment must be less or equal to natural alignment.
-The bits after the `log(memory-access-size)` least-significant bits must be set to 0.
+The alignment must be less or equal to the size of the load or store in bytes. he bits after the `log(memory-access-size)` least-significant bits must be set to 0.
 These bits are reserved for future use (e.g., for shared memory ordering requirements).

 ## Simple operators ([described here](Semantics.md#32-bit-integer-operators))